mmistakes/minimal-mistakes/_posts/2017-05-20-sleep-more-get-fit-learn-new-things.md

 ---
-title: Sleep more, get fit, learn new things
+title: Sleep More, Get Fit, Learn New Things
 ---